-Hedge fund performance was dominated by the exposure to market risk as those fundamental equity funds that held more market risk dominated style performance.
+Hedge fund performance was dominated by the exposure to market risk as those fundamental equity funds that held more market risk overlooked style performance.
 However, the average returns mask the large dispersion across styles.
 We still use indices for analysis because it does provide some information on what the average investor may expect.
-For example, while CTAs were down, on average, for the first quarter, anecdotal evidence from managers sending me reports show some up in the double digits for the first quarter.
+For example, while CTAs were down, on average, for the first quarter, anecdotal evidence from managers sending me reports shows some up in the double digits for the first quarter.
 Winners made big money in the last quarter.

 A dirty secret for hedge fund management is that investors don’t want hedges during big market up moves.
 They want performance.
 Underperformance during large market beta moves requires an explanation from managers.